 Looking for activities for Hands-on Color Words Activities?
+Maybe you are asking yourself, how to teach color words to Kindergarten?
 I have found that my students are struggling a little more than usual with their color words, so I knew I needed a little more help to keep them learning and engaged.
 If you are in the same position, then I know these color word activities will be helpful for your class as well.

 First, hands-on color word activities start with flashcards.
 I have three different types of cards.
 The first type of flashcard contains color-coded words like the word red above.
 Students can use these cards to begin to learn their color words.